 9. Can I make payments?
 Yes, you can make payments but fees must be paid in full prior to uniform being given and player being allowed to participate in games unless obtaining prior approval.

 10. Is financial assistance available?
 Yes, assistance is available.
 Proof of Medicaid coverage reduces player fee by 50 percent.
 The league places a high importance on every child having an opportunity to participate regardless of their family financial situation.

 11. Can I sponsor a team?
 Yes.
 We appreciate sponsorships as this supports the league and allows for improvements to our park.
 We take team sponsors on a first come (paid) , first serve basis.
 Sponsorship forms are available on the website for download.

 12. Is my child allowed to play up a division if he/she seems to be ready?
 Yes.
 A child is allowed to play up a division.
 If the child is not drafted in the division he/she desires, then the player will be placed in the age appropriate division.

 13. Is my child allowed to play down a division if he/she doesn't seem to be ready to play in the age appropriate division?
 No. In most cases, the league will not allow a child to play down a division unless a special circumstance exists such as certain special needs such as high functioning autism or Asperger's Syndrome.
-In the fall, a player is allowed to play down a division if the player has not yet turned the age of the division that they would move up to based on actual age at the beginning of the fall season.

 14. Can I request a player be placed on a team with another player?
 Requests are allowed and honored as much as possible in Smart Start and Coach Pitch Division.
 In Rookie Division through our Prep division, South Lakeland Baseball holds player evaluations and our coaches conduct a player draft.
 This is how players are placed on teams to keep parity in our league.